yvelikova/axway-open-docs/content/en/docs/central/cli_environments.md

 ## Environment Management

-AMPLIFY Central allows users to manage their environments using the CLI.
-The following actions and options are supported.
+AMPLIFY Central allows users to manage their distributed cloud and OnPrem environments using the CLI.

 ### Create an environment